jsoft88/structured-streaming-lib/Readme.md

 * --reader-type: One of: kafka.
 Default is kafka.
 * --writer-type: One of: Kafka.
 Default is kafka.
 * --transform-type: One of: top10ByGender, noOp.
 Default is top10ByGender.
-* --top-pages: number of pages to choose for each gender.
+* --top-pages: Number of pages to choose for each gender.
 * --application: Enter the name of the application to run.
 For the challenge: challenge
 * --schema-manager: Which schema manager will be used to resolve schema from input data.
 Available `file-based`, which means expected schemas to exist in json format under `resources/`.
+* --kafka-input-serialization: Use one of `json`, `avro` to tell the engine the kind of serialization is applied at the source.

 ## Schemas
 As it can be seen from the last line in the itemization above, the final parameter